Division of Civil Law

 The division includes the following organizational units:

-Personnel Programs provides consultation and support in the areas of hiring, promoting, disciplining, and separating employees; labor relations; health and safety and workers’ compensation; and, the processing of payroll and benefits for all employees.
+Office of Human Resources provides consultation and support in the areas of hiring, promoting, disciplining, and separating employees; labor relations; health and safety and workers’ compensation; and, the processing of payroll and benefits for all employees.